Use this link to connect directly to any Free Online Mindfulness Drop-in or to join an Online Mindfulness Course you are booked onto.

-Learning and practicing the skills of mindfulness with the support of a structured course with experienced, well-trained teachers and like-minded others could be a real support amidst the particular stresses in these uncertain times.
+Learning and practicing the skills of mindfulness with experienced, well-trained teachers in a structured, interactive session or course can be an invaluable support amidst the particular stresses in these uncertain times.

 What is Mindfulness?

 Is there an activity in your life that you love and find absorbing?

 Do you ever notice moments of contentment and wellbeing?